uviclibraries/nvivo-advanced/act-1-cases.md

     <img src="images/NVivo15/9-Cases.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">

 11. Great.
 You created your first cases.
-To view them, go to **Cases** Navigation pane and click on it.
+To view them, go to **Cases** in the Navigation pane and click on it.
 You’ll now see that each individual file has been turned into its own case, which you can explore and work with further.
     <img src="images/NVivo15/10-Cases2.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">

 12. Now that your cases are created, let’s set up a classification sheet to record objective information.